 Individuals (other than certain trusts) are subject to an alternative minimum tax.
 Net income of a Portfolio paid or payable to a unitholder that is designated as dividends received on shares of taxable Canadian corporations or net realized taxable capital gains or taxable capital gains realized on the disposition of units of a Portfolio may give rise to liability for such minimum tax.
-You should note that for taxation years commencing after 2023, the alternative minimum tax is to be amended, including by raising the rate and broadening the items included in the minimum tax base as well as providing a significantly larger basic exemption.
+Recent amendments to the Tax Act have raised the rate and broadened the items included in the minimum tax base as well as providing a significantly larger basic exemption.